All of the edges of this polyhedron have the same length. I made it using Stella 4d: Polyhedron Navigator, which you can try for free at this website.

 This expanded version of the rhombicosidodecahedron has, as faces, 30 rhombi, 60 almost-square trapezoids, twelve regular pentagons, and twenty equilateral triangles, for a total of 122 faces.
 I made it using Stella 4d, software you may try for free at http://www.software3d.com/Stella.php.

 I call this an “expansion of the rhombicosidodecahedron” because it is similar in appearance to that Archimedean solid.
-However, it is formed by augmenting the thirty faces of a rhombic triacontahedron with prisms, taking the convex hull of the result, and then using Stella‘s “try to make faces regular” function on that convex hull.
+However, it is formed by augmenting the thirty faces of a rhombic triacontahedron with prisms, making the convex hull of the result, and then using Stella‘s “try to make faces regular” function on that convex hull.